 +56 9 5129 7016

 QotoQot (“kōtōkót”) is a small team based in Valdivia, Chile who develop tools for productivity, time management, and learning.
-Our mission is making life simpler for everyone and that includes participating in the Time Well Spent movement.
+Our goal is creating straightforward and helpful software.

 The company was founded by Ivan and Irina Mir in 2014 when we decided to leave game development after 5 years.
 All of our projects are bootstrapped, funded from freelancing and stock illustrations.